BDC Hamburger Icon

 Chief marketing officer (CMO)

-The CMO serves as the head of the marketing department.
-They set organizational marketing goals, create marketing plans and oversee marketing operations relating to advertising, branding and public relations.
+The CMO heads the marketing department.
+They set organizational marketing goals, create marketing plans, and oversee marketing operations related to advertising, branding and public relations.

 Chief information officer (CIO)